akshaynanavati/dotfiles/README.md

 -Run `./_osx_defaults.sh` only to get the osx configuratoin options.

-Note, if you want to use the bash_rofile provided in this repo, you must add `source ~/.bash_profile_git` to your own bash config file.
+Note, if you want to use the bash configurations provided in this repo, you must add `source ~/.bash_profile_git` to your own bash config file.

 Vimrc Notes
 ---